-Advisor: Dan Crifase (email@example.com) and Bobbi Bishofberger (firstname.lastname@example.org)
+Advisors: Dan Crifase (email@example.com) and Bobbi Bishofberger (firstname.lastname@example.org)

 The purpose of the Auto/Diesel Club is to bring students together to provide leadership, training, networking and service to the automotive and diesel technician career fields.
 Students participate in community service projects, fundraising, and professional field trips.

 Advisor: Sheldon Newkirk (email@example.com)

 BTC Chapter of Society of Human Resource Management

 The purpose of SHRM is to engage, update and support students in the learning and education of human resource management and to enhance student activities and participation at Blackhawk Technical College.